COSC3020/wildcard-project-Assel-Aljazwe/README.md

 **Chelsea's SCC Analysis**:

-The graph shows all Chelsea players connected, indicating excellent team coordination and ball movement.
+- The graph shows all Chelsea players connected, indicating excellent team coordination and ball movement.
 The high connectivity suggests high possession and effective use of the ball across the team, contributing to a dominant period for Chelsea.

 **Luton's SCC Analysis**:

 Luton's graph displays only four players, significantly spaced apart.
 This sparse connectivity highlights several tactical challenges:

-**Isolated Play and Lack of Cohesion**: There’s a noticeable gap in teamwork, with players primarily operating in isolation.

-**Reliance on Individual Efforts**: The considerable distances between the connected players imply a dependence on individual skills rather than collective team play.
+- **Reliance on Individual Efforts**: The considerable distances between the connected players suggests a dependence on individual skills rather than collective team play.

-**Challenges in Building Attacks**: The graph indicates difficulty in forming cohesive attacking moves, with the majority of the passes being long distance.
+- **Challenges in Building Attacks**: The graph indicates difficulty in forming cohesive attacking moves, with the majority of the passes being long distance.

-**Weakness in Maintaining Possession**: The limited connections suggest that Luton struggled to keep the ball and build pressure.
+- **Weakness in Maintaining Possession**: The limited connections suggest that Luton struggled to keep the ball and build offensive pressure.

+Luton's SCC graph shows us the areas where Luton's gameplay was lacking, thus impacting their overall performance in the interval.

+### Summary:

+Based on the specific graphs we chose, here's a tactical summary for the 10-20 Minute Interval of the match:

+- **Key Players**: Thiago Silva and Connor Gallagher were crucial in ball distribution and linking defense to attack.

+- **Tactical Focus**: The majority of play was directed through Chelsea's right side, exploiting weaknesses in Luton's left defense.

+- **Team Dynamics**: Chelsea showed strong coordination with all players connected, indicating effective ball control.
+In contrast, Luton struggled with limited player connections and cohesion.

+- **Overall Strategy**: Chelsea put together attacks from the back to the right flank, maintaining dominance and control during this interval.

+## Conclusion

+The analysis I provided using these graphs is just an example of the insights we can gather by applying algorithms to match-gathered data.
+These graphs help us understand key player roles, team strategies, overall game dynamics and many more insights.
+Therefore, we can demonstrate the application of data analysis with algorithms to help reveal important patterns and tactics in sports, giving us a valuable, deeper understanding of how any game is played.